TDolbow/Best-Buy_Buy-Bot/README.md

 Python3 can be downloaded from here: https://www.python.org/downloads/

-To install the python libraries, the following commands can be used:
+To install the required python libraries, the following commands can be used:
 - pip install BS4
 - pip install selenium
 - pip install webdriver-manager